Aubrey (song)

-"Aubrey" is a song written and composed by American singer-songwriter David Gates, and originally recorded by the soft rock group Bread, of which Gates was the leader and primary music producer.
+"Aubrey" is a song written and composed by American singer-songwriter David Gates, and originally recorded by the soft rock band Bread, of which Gates was the leader and primary music producer.
 It appeared on Bread's 1972 album Guitar Man.
 The single lasted 11 weeks on the Billboard Hot 100 chart, peaking at number 15.
-In Canada the song reached only number 41 on the pop singles chart, but reached number 6 on the adult contemporary chart.
+In Canada, the song reached only number 41 on the pop singles chart, but reached number 6 on the adult contemporary chart.
 In New Zealand, "Aubrey" reached number 8.

 Background

 David Gates wrote the song after watching Breakfast at Tiffany's starring Audrey Hepburn.